pumascript/puma/README.md

 A meta-function can avoid re-writing the caller expression by returning null instead of the AST.

-You could go to PumaScript wiki and find more examples.
+If you wish want more examples, you could go to PumaScript [wiki](https://github.com/pumascript/puma/pull/106 "PumaScript Wiki").

 ## Using PumaScript with require